-If you’re on a quest to make espresso at home without buying an espresso machine, the Fellow Prismo can help… sort of.
 While Fellow’s Aeropress attachment can’t replicate true espresso, it’s the best option I’ve found for making a machine-free shot at home.
-Plus, it has a few other advantages to it that I’ll cover shortly.
+Plus, it gives you a way to replicate the inverted brewing method without the risk.

 To help you figure out whether you should add the Fellow Prismo to your Aeropress, I’ll introduce the basics of what the Prismo is, what you can reasonably expect it to do, and what I’ve learned after using it for over a year.

 (I did NOT receive the Fellow Prismo for free.
 I bought it on my own and have been using it for more than a year.
 However, some of the links in this post are affiliate links and if you choose to make a purchase through these links I receive a small commission at no extra cost to you.)

 What is the Fellow Prismo?

 Fellow is a San Francisco based company that’s best known for their coffee kettles, but has branched out into a wide range of specialty coffee gear, like the Prismo.
 You attach the Prismo to the bottom of an Aeropress as an alternative to the standard Aeropress piece.
 It has a re-usable metal filter with a rubber seal that fits inside and a pressure activated valve with a single opening on the outside.

 Put this all together and you increase the amount of pressure that the Aeropress uses to replicate what an espresso machine does.
 Since this is still far from what a machine can do, Fellow recommends heavily stirring the coffee grounds to compensate for the limited pressure.

 Can the Fellow Prismo get real espresso out of an Aeropress?